stackitcloud/terraform-provider-stackit/docs/data-sources/logs_access_token.md

 ### Optional

-- `lifetime` (Number) A lifetime period for an access token in days.
-If unset the token will not expire.
 - `region` (String) STACKIT region name the resource is located in.
 If not defined, the provider region is used.

 ### Read-Only